 Bulk purchases made by resellers come with a perk–the trade discount!
-So those of you who want to buy in bulk or meet certain conditions can get a grant from the original list price of the product in the form of trade discount.
+So those of you who want to buy in bulk or meet certain conditions can get a grant from the original list price of the product in the form of a trade discount.

 Such a discount takes place when the cost of goods or services is reduced at the time of purchase of large quantities of goods, providing benefits to those who shop in bulk.
 Businesses offer trade discounts to not only reduce their inventory costs but also motivate customers to make more purchases.